Common Course Numbering System

 San Jacinto College follows these policies for students who wish to transfer credit for courses taken at other colleges and universities:

-- College-level course work: All grades received on college-level course work will be transferred into the College.
+- College-level course work: All grades received on college-level course work will be transferred into the College if taken at a regionally accredited institution or institution that has been approved by committee.
 Courses completed with grades of A, B, C, and D, or P will be eligible for use toward graduation if consistent with program requirements.
 Transfer grades will not be included in the San Jacinto College GPA calculation.

 - College preparatory course work: Grades of A, B, and C in college preparatory course work will be used at San Jacinto College for placement in college preparatory courses and skill levels decisions only.
 No college preparatory course will be eligible for use toward graduation.
 No college preparatory transfer grades will be included in the San Jacinto College GPA calculation.